 1. Prepare the Pig

-Before you can begin smoking the pig, you need to remove all of the unpleasant, inedible parts.
+Before you can begin the cooking process, you need to remove all of the unpleasant, inedible parts.
 Fill a metal wash tub with water and then heat it to boiling.
 Place the pig on some boards.
 Carefully pour the boiling water over the pig and begin shaving off the hair.

 Make a careful incision into the pig and remove the various organ meats, stomach and so forth.
 All you want to cook is the pig's fat, skin and muscle within the pig.
-Try to keep the skin intact as much as possible, this will protect the loins and hams from drying out before the rest of the pig finishes smoking.
+Try to keep the skin intact as much as possible, this will protect the loins and hams from drying out before the rest the whole hog cooks..
 Finish by injecting your preferred apple liquid into the hams and shoulders, covering the ears and snout with foil and saturating the insides and outsides with kosher salt.

 2. Prime the Pit and Lower the Pig